 Day 4: Florida Keys

 On the last day of your Florida road trip, you should explore Key West further.
 Bar hopping is especially popular and you can be sure to meet loads of nice people from all over the world.
 If you miss socializing, this is your go-to for the day.
 If you’re more of an adventurer, check out the Dry Tortugas National Park (this is more like a day trip though).
 At the end of the day, it’s time to pack your bags again for the next morning departure.
+And if you do decide to stay a bit longer, Islamorada is the perfect central location in the Florida Keys.

 7 Day Florida Itinerary: A1A Florida Road Trip